Arondondon/lighthouse-test/filecoin.md

 #### Storage Type argument

-Once you have added the API key, you can use Lighthouse to publish organization and service metadata, as well as .proto files.
+Once you have added the API key, you can use Lighthouse to publish organization and service metadata, as well as service files.
 To select a storage type, you need to specify a new named argument `--storage` in the commands you already know.
-This argument is used in all commands related to creating a service or organization, creating and publishing their metadata and .proto files.
+This argument is used in all commands related to creating a service or organization, creating and publishing their metadata and service files.

 #### Commands